ExpressVPN: History

-In December 2019, ExpressVPN became a founding member of the VPN Trust Initiative, an advocacy group for online safety of consumers.
+In December 2019, ExpressVPN became a founding member of the VPN Trust Initiative, an industry group to promote an accreditation program.

 In May 2020, the company released a new protocol it developed for ExpressVPN called Lightway, designed to improve connectivity speeds and reduce power consumption.
 In October, Yale Privacy Lab founder Sean O'Brien joined the ExpressVPN Digital Security Lab to conduct original research in the areas of privacy and cybersecurity.

+On April 28, 2022, Indian Computer Emergency Response Team (CERT-In) under the Ministry of Electronics and Information Technology issued a new directive that asked the VPN providers to collect and store user data for up to five years.
+In response to the new VPN rules that require private network providers to store user information, ExpressVPN announced it would move its India-based servers to Singapore and the UK.

+In 2023, ExpressVPN launched its app for Apple TV.

+Acquisition by Kape Technologies

 On September 13, 2021, it was reported that ExpressVPN had been acquired by Kape Technologies, an LSE-listed digital privacy and security company.
+At the time of the acquisition, ExpressVPN reportedly had over 4 million active users.
+ExpressVPN announced in September 2021 that it would remain a separate service from existing Kape brands.

+In May 2023, Kape Technologies was delisted from the LSE in a transaction by Unikmind Holdings Limited, a company owned by the Israeli and Cypriot businessman Teddy Sagi.

+Daniel Gericke charges

-At the time of the acquisition, ExpressVPN reportedly had over 3 million users.
-ExpressVPN announced in September 2021 that they would remain a separate service from existing Kape brands.
-In September, ExpressVPN CIO Daniel Gericke paid a $335,000 fine for previously carrying out computer network exploitation on behalf of the U.A.E government without having a valid export license from the US government.
+In September 2021, ExpressVPN CIO Daniel Gericke paid a $335,000 fine for previously carrying out hacking operations on behalf of the U.A.E. government without having a valid export license from the US government.

-On April 28, 2022, Indian Computer Emergency Response Team (CERT-In) under the Ministry of Electronics and Information Technology issued a new directive that asked the VPN providers to collect and store user data for up to five years.
-In response to the new VPN rules that require private network providers to store user information, ExpressVPN announced it will move its India-based servers to Singapore and the UK.
-On June 2, 2022, ExpressVPN officially announced that it "refuses to participate in the Indian government's attempts to limit internet freedom."
+DNS request leaks

+In February 2024, it was revealed that ExpressVPN software had contained a bug for nearly two years that exposed the domains users were visiting.
+The bug was present in Windows versions published between May 19, 2022, and February 7, 2024, affecting those who were using the split tunneling feature.